LucasDelfino92/morrowindsharp/setup.md

 MGE XE receives constant support from the dedicated modding community, generally in the form of new and better shaders.
 Please note that shaders tend to be performance intensive, particularly the **specialprocess** and **16 Lights Shaders Alpha** shaders.
 If your machine has considerably better specs than mine (listed in the home page) then you should be able to enjoy the game just fine.

-The following shaders will be manually installed through Mod Organizer 2.
+Manually install the following shaders with Mod Organizer 2.
+Note that all of them are optional.

 [**MGE XE Shader - Enhanced Water Shader 2.1 Green-Blue**](http://www.mediafire.com/file/3mzec4pbb5qg0nn/MGE+XE+Shader+-+Enhanced+Water+Shader+2.1+Green-Blue.zip/file)
 Improved water shader.